Perfect Сlimate

 Nightlife

-Hospitable people
+Hospitable People

 The Greeks are very lively and joyful.
 They are usually friendly with strangers, especially if we speak about people from small towns.
 The spirit of Greek hospitality is known worldwide: you will rarely have a poor reception.

-Living expenses in Greece
+Living Expenses in Greece

 Do you want to know more details about the cost of living in Greece?
 Then continue reading.
 You might also want to get a Schengen visa and enjoy a 90-day worry-free stay in Greece.